Saaeen-Grant-UWI/COMP2140-Project/README.md

 ## Creating the CSS files for each page

 We decided to create the CSS files fo each page but remember styling found in the style.css should not be repeated in each sheet.

+There is CSS for each page:

+- Homepage: homepage.php, homepage.css (Completed)
+- Login Page: login.php, login.css
+- Register Page: regsiter.php, register.css
+- Appointment Page: appointment.php, appointment.css
+- Parts Page: appointment.php, appointment.css
+- Contact Page: contact.php, contact.css